We encourage applications from land or nature artists, sculptors, installation and performance artists, sound and movement artists.

 Imagine a desert floor, undisturbed by human traffic.
 It’s not the absence of life that is so dramatically visual.
-It is a few million year old retrospective of ancient seabed and cataclysmic geological events in Earth history, and the footprint of storms and water flow in the river beds.
-Vast pans nudge aside scrub and vlei and gentle hills and land that drops outside of the quick glance, towards a perimeter of deep-set mountain horizon.
+It is a few million years old retrospective of ancient seabed and cataclysmic geological events in Earth history, and the footprint of storms and water flow in the riverbeds.
+Vast pans nudge aside scrub and vlei and gentle hills and land, which drop outside of the quick glance, towards a perimeter of deep-set mountain horizon.

 Across some of the expanse of tight scrub and dark flatland there is a bicycle track that may have traversed this space anytime between two weeks and twenty years ago; a rut has embedded itself into spongy soil between the rocks.
 Weathering has deepened the impression, the impact from which erosion has begun.

 You could say it defines the beginnings of consciousness, that bicycle track.
 It represents a challenge that will always be here: to what extent should this kind of impact be acceptable.
 And where is the compromise?